andrewvasilchuk/vue-lazy-youtube-video/README.md

 > 🚨 Value of the `url` property must be a **DIRECT** link to the video (e.g. https://www.youtube.com/watch?v=4JS70KB9GS0), but not the **EMBED** link (e.g. https://www.youtube.com/embed/4JS70KB9GS0).
 Component itself will generate appropriate `src` attribute for the `<iframe />` element

+The list of available `props` (with their types, default values and descriptions) is listed below:

 [1]: https://stackoverflow.com/questions/2068344/how-do-i-get-a-youtube-video-thumbnail-from-the-youtube-api

 | Property           | Required | Type                           | Default           | Description                                                                                                                                        |